istio/istio.io/content/about/feature-stages/index.md

 | CNI container interface | Alpha
 | [Sidecar API](/docs/reference/config/networking/v1alpha3/sidecar/) | Alpha

-The `Sidecar` runtime is considered Beta, but it is advertised as Alpha since its API is still subject to backward incompatible change.
+The `Sidecar` runtime is considered Beta.
+However, its API is still subject to a backwards incompatible change.
+Due to this, we advertise it as Alpha.

 ### Telemetry